theadamvaughan/top_trumps/README.md

 ## Programme Requirements

-number of WRESTLERS - 16
+Number of WRESTLERS - 16

 The Computer will randomly seperate the WRESTLERS into two Hands; one for the User one for the Computer The Hands will be stored in an Hash, and used in a round in order starting from the first Index Position